-Usually, due to the immense costs of (GSO) satellites, the possible business case and/or possible customers are identified at the beginning of the process.
+Usually, due to the immense costs of any satellite system or network, the possible business case and/or possible customers are identified at the beginning of the process.
 Therefore, operators include these considerations in the early stages of the planning.

-- Business plan bringing into use, projected life-cycle, - services already in operation
+- Business plan, bringing into use, projected life-cycle - Services already in operation